How to set PHP version for Apache on Debian between multiple versions.

 $ find /etc/apache2/mods-available/ -name *php*

-The system-wide PHP settings can be found under /etc/php, for changes open the php.ini file in the editor of your choice.
+The system-wide PHP settings you can found under /etc/php, for changes open the php.ini file in the editor of your choice.

 $ vi /etc/php/8.2/apache2/php.ini